-First, approach the appointment from the view point of culture.
+ANSWER: First, approach the appointment from the view point of culture.
 Cultural competence is defined as a set of interpersonal skills that enables clinicians to work effectively in cross–cultural situations.
 It is used to increase the quality of services to produce better outcomes and patient satisfaction.
 Cultural awareness is critical to understand the expectations and preferences of patients to increase maximum effectiveness.

 Special considerations may arise between a Western clinician and a Middle Eastern patient, and the appointment should be carefully thought-out before beginning treatment.
 Though there is much ethnic variety among Middle Easterners, this group typically shares a value set that may include high value on family and affiliation and common beliefs regarding health.1 Cultural assignment of gender roles may also significantly impact health care.2